Best flat pedals for road bikes 2026: 12 options if you don't want to go clipless

 What type of shoes should I use with flat pedals?

-The simple answer is flat shoes.
-But your pedalling will be more efficient and more comfortable if you have shoes designed for cycling, as they will have firmer soles.
+The simple answer is flat shoes - this just means shoes that are not compatible with cycling cleats.
+Your pedalling will be more efficient and more comfortable if you have shoes designed for cycling, as they will have firmer soles (although mountain bike brands often use different levels of firmness depending on the type of riding you're doing).

-The best commuter cycling shoes will fit the bill, although you could also consider gravel cycling shoes, just without using the cleat bolts.
-Some have a cover for the cleat bolts which you can just leave in place when riding with flat pedals.
+The best commuter cycling shoes will fit the bill, although you could also consider lightweight mountain bike shoes.
+You can choose between flat or cleat compatible soles, and if you pick the latter, some have a cover for the cleat bolts which you can just leave in place when riding with flat pedals.

-Gravel cycling shoes also open the opportunity to convert to clipping into double-sided gravel bike pedals in future.
-These aren't so hard to use as single-sided road bike clipless pedals and the shoes are much easier to walk in, even with cleats fitted.
+Lightweight mountain bike shoes that use a two-bolt cleat option also open the opportunity to convert to clipping into double-sided pedals in future.
+These aren't as hard to use as single-sided road bike clipless pedals, and the shoes are much easier to walk in, even with cleats fitted.

 Are flat pedals slower?